The-going/evlproject/content/core/user-api/proxy/_index.md

 descriptor:

-- `POLLOUT` and `POLLWRNORM` are set whenever the output ring buffer the file descriptor refers to is empty AND allocated, which means that a proxy initialized with a zero-sized output buffer never raises these events.
+- `POLLOUT` and `POLLWRNORM` are set whenever the output ring buffer some polled file descriptor refers to is empty AND allocated, which means that a proxy initialized with a zero-sized output buffer never raises these events.
 You would typically monitor the `POLLOUT` condition in order to wait for all of the buffered output to have been sent to the target file.

+- `POLLIN` and `POLLRDNORM` are set whenever some polled file descriptor refers to a proxy for which data is available on input.

+- `POLLERR` is returned whenever some polled file descriptor refers to a proxy which may not be either read or written (see `EVL_CLONE_OUTPUT`, `EVL_CLONE_INPUT` from ({{< relref "#evl_create_proxy" >}})).

 ---